 Let’s illustrate with a case study.
 Below is a case that was posted on the Lumineers website in late December 2008 as a “case of the week:”

 Yes, her teeth are whiter in the “after” picture.
 But is her smile really improved?
 Frankly, I like her “before” smile better.
 The whitening could have been achieved with simple bleaching for a superior result.
 In her “after” smile, the teeth look a little too long, too bulky, and too rounded.
 To me, they make her face look a little fat.

 One patient wrote to me and complained that her lip was catching on her Lumineers.
 This can be a problem when the teeth are made a little thicker.

-Another problem with a no-preparation technique is that, unless the work is done very carefully, you will likely end up with a slight ridge at the edge of the veneer.
+Another potential problem with a no-preparation technique is that you can end up with a slight ridge at the edge of the veneer.
 This ridge could attract stains and plaque.
 Or, it could irritate the gums.
-Again, this can be managed with excellent cosmetic dentistry skills, but those skills aren’t generally possessed by Lumineers dentists.
+Again, this can be managed with excellent cosmetic dentistry skills and a quality laboratory, but those skills aren’t generally possessed by Lumineers dentists.